open5e/open5e/source/monsters/tome-of-beasts/S/suturefly.rst

 closed.
 It takes two actions and a sharp blade to sever the loops and reopen the orifice, and the process causes intense pain and 2 slashing damage.
-A victim whose mouth and nose have been sewn shut begins suffocating at the start of his or her next turn.
+A victim whose mouth and nose have been sewn shut begins :ref:`srd:suffocating` at the start of his or her next turn.